brainhackmagdeburg/brainhack-magdeburg.github.io/schedule.md

 permalink: /schedule/
 ---

-<p>After a first introduction to the event, attendees will have the opportunity to work on collaborative projects involving three different datasets. <p>You can explore the available datasets <a href="https://brainhackmagdeburg.github.io/tutorials/">here</a>.</p>

-All sessions will take place in HEBB ROOM I at Leibniz Institute for Neurobiology I, Brenneckestraße 6 I 39118 Magdeburg.
+<p>After a first introduction to the event, attendees will have the opportunity to work on collaborative projects involving three different datasets. <p>You can explore the available datasets <a href="https://brainhackmagdeburg.github.io/tutorials/">here</a>.
+All sessions will take place in HEBB ROOM I at Leibniz Institute for Neurobiology I, Brenneckestraße 6 I 39118 Magdeburg.</p>

 <style>